MarcusMathiassen/P2D/README.md

 # P2D
-A 2D physics sandbox.
+A 2D physics sandbox(not really).

 # Current version:  0.6

 # Features:
-Perfect elastic collisions, quadtrees, spatial partitioning, etc.
+Perfect elastic collisions, quadtrees, fixed grid partitioning.

 # Requirements:
-You need g++-5, glew and glfw to compile.
+g++, glew and glfw3.

 # How to compile:
-type "make" in console.
+type "make" to compile.